Arun Kumar T, D.P.T, PN Coach

 Circuit 1- Do the circuit 3 times

-- Repeat the exercise as many times as is necessary, stopping when deemed necessary.
+- Repeat the movement for as many repetitions as desired.

 - Stand in a mountain pose, with your feet hip-width apart, hands on your hips, and your spine erect.

 - Inhale as you arch your spine, tilt your pelvis forward, and gaze up.

 - Exhale as you round your back and tuck your chin in towards your chest like a cow.

 - Inhale as you raise your head up to look forward and tilt your pelvis back as you arch your back.

 - Exhale as you tuck your chin in towards your chest and round your back like a cat.